KeerthanaU17/Car-Analysis-in-SQL/README.md

 * Data Insertion: Adds initial data to the database tables.
 * Data Retrieval: Queries to fetch and analyze data for business insights.
 * Table Modification: Updates table structures and settings to maintain data integrity and meet evolving business needs.
-* This script provides a comprehensive framework for managing Iron Motors' database, ensuring organized storage, easy access to data, and flexibility for future modifications.
+* This script provides a comprehensive framework for managing Car Analysis database, ensuring organized storage, easy access to data, and flexibility for future modifications.